AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 1. On the right, leave the **[!UICONTROL Regex]** toggle disabled

 1. Under **[!UICONTROL path equals]** set `/content/luma/us/en.html`.
-For the Luma demo site, it ensures the rule only triggers on home page
+For the Luma demo site, it ensures the rule only triggers on the home page

 1. Select **[!UICONTROL Keep Changes]**